radiac/nanodjango/docs/get_started.rst

     gunicorn -w 4 counter:app

-or convert it to a full Django app:
+or automatically convert it to a full Django app:

 .. code-block:: bash